 The system was customized to generate bulk invoices automatically at the end of each month for every combination of Birthing Clinic and Locality.
 This helped birthing clinics get reimbursed from the localities based on the number of resident infants tested in each category.

 Even though the project had unique requirements, its scope was very limited.
-The project commenced after a kick off meeting involving concerned stakeholders from both sides in which the overall project execution plan was discussed along with tentative timelines.
+The project commenced after a kickoff meeting involving concerned stakeholders from both sides in which the overall project execution plan was discussed along with tentative timelines.

-A seamless collaboration between the Frappe Health team and Project Champion is the key for attaining success.
+A seamless collaboration between the Frappe Health team and Project Champion is the key to attaining success.
 Jason Hollowell was appointed as the Project Champion who has been associated with the hospital as a PHD researcher.
 The team got along with the project champion quite well.
 Jason was the only multilingual person at the hospital who was able to communicate with us in English.
-This definitely induced a lot of dependency on him but the impact was mitigated due to adequate planning at both ends.
-Since this was going to be a remote implementation, the Frappe Health team had scheduled periodic meetings with the project champion to ensure hasslefree project progression.
-The collaboration methods set using different tools facilitated collaboration between both parties in order to fix any queries.
-Due to language barrier, project champion led all the demo sessions with the end users and reported any queries or concerns to the Frappe Health team.
+This induced a lot of dependency on him but the impact was mitigated due to adequate planning at both ends.
+Since this was going to be a remote implementation, the Frappe Health team had scheduled periodic meetings with the project champion to ensure hassle-free project progression.
+The collaboration methods set using different tools facilitated collaboration between both parties to fix any queries.
+Due to the language barrier, the project champion led all the demo sessions with the end users and reported any queries or concerns to the Frappe Health team.

 Once the scope of the project was covered, the Frappe Health team got engaged with the project champion on the UAT phase.
 This is considered as the most important phase in any project as it is useful in ensuring complete satisfaction of the requirements.
 This is the phase when any unattended issues or bugs get resolved before making the system live.

-- Remote Implementation:- The challenge of overseas remote implementation was successfully handled by closely collaborating with the project champion and leveraging on all technological advancements.
+- Remote Implementation:- The challenge of overseas remote implementation was successfully handled by closely collaborating with the project champion and leveraging all technological advancements.